apostrophecms/docs/docs/guide/rest-apis.md

 **The exception to those assumed values are with `GET`, `PATCH`, and other requests that include a document `_id` value.** Document IDs include mode and locale information already. `ckgsj5in400d5xi4lb6fu29rh:fr:draft` ends with `:fr:draft`, indicating that it is the `fr` locale and `draft` version of a particular piece or page.

-You may still use the `apos-mode` and `apos-locale` parameters with these requests related to existing documents.
-If the values for those parameters match the document you are requesting, the request will treat it as if the parameters weren't there.
-If the values differ from the `_id` value, and a version of the document exists for the mode and locale values, the request will apply to the version matching the parameter values.

-For example, a `GET` request to `/api/v1/product/ckgsj5in400d5xi4lb6fu29rh:fr:published` will normally return a product document in the `fr` locale and that is published.
+You may still use the `apos-mode` and `apos-locale` parameters with these requests related to existing documents, however.
+If present, they will always take precendence.
+For example, a `GET` request with the document ID `ckgsj5in400d5xi4lb6fu29rh:fr:published` will normally return a product document in the `fr` locale and that is published.

 If we add an `apos-mode` parameter using the same route, we can get the draft version.
 So a `GET` request to `/api/v1/product/ckgsj5in400d5xi4lb6fu29rh:fr:published?apos-mode=draft` returns the draft version, even though the route includes the published mode.
 This allows developers to work on multiple versions of a single document without repeatedly updating the `_id` value in their code.